Field Course: Product Management 101

 - What does a PM need to know about technology, e.g., model-view-controller architecture, APIs, databases?

-Last year’s syllabus for PM 101 is available here.
-This year’s course will cover roughly the same content as last year’s fall term sessions.
+View this year’s syllabus for PM 101.
 Readings are sourced largely from blog posts by practitioners.

 Working mostly in pairs and coached by mentors (HBS alumni and volunteers from the Boston Product Management Association), students will deliver six end-products during the term: 1) a plan for researching user needs for their proposed application; 2) a Market Requirements Document (MRD); 3) wireframes for their proposed application; 4) a Product Requirements Document (PRD), with detailed specifications; 5) weekly “snippets” briefly summarizing their progress; and 6) a blog post reflecting on lessons learned from the course.
 Students will regularly present work-in-progress in class, and will be asked to provide written feedback on other teams’ MRDs and PRDs.